Algous-Studio/linear-agent-demo/README.md

 4. Set up a KV namespace
     - Create the KV namespace: `wrangler kv:namespace create "LINEAR_TOKENS"`
+    - Note the ID
-    - Update the `wrangler.jsonc` file with the KV ID
+5. Update the `wrangler.jsonc` file with the KV ID, Linear Client ID, and URL
+6. Deploy with `npm run deploy`

 ## Development